datacenter/aci-monitoring-stack/README.md

 ```
 ### Syslog config

 The syslog config is the most complicated part as it relies on 3 components (`promtail`, `loki` and `syslog-ng`) with their own individual configs.
-Furthermore there are two issues we need to overcome:
+Furthermore, there are two issues we need to overcome:

 - The Syslog messages don't contain the ACI Fabric name: to be able to distinguish the messaged from one fabric to another the only solution is to use dedicated `external services` with unique `IP:Port` pair per Fabric.
 - Until ACI 6.1 we need `syslog-ng` between `ACI` and `Promtail` to convert from RFC 3164 to 5424